Skip to content

 You can also check the Rustonomicon for a better explanation of aliasing.
 It is where the code snippets above are from.
 The code has been reformatted to preference.
 It may be on the more advanced side however.

-Basically, whenever you write to a value and there are multiple references to that value hidden away in different places of the memory hieararchy, such as some threads registers, or even within the same function, everything becomes invalidated.
-This is one of the reasons for the borrow checker adamantly enforcing that there can be multiple shared (read-only) references to a value, but only one mutable reference (read/write), and if there is a mutable reference, there cannot be any shared references to that value.
+Basically, whenever you write to a value and there are multiple references to that value hidden away in different places of the memory hieararchy, such as some threads' registers, or even within the same function, everything becomes invalidated.
+This is one of the reasons for the borrow checker to adamantly enforce that there can be multiple shared (read-only) references to a value, but only one mutable reference (read/write), and if there is a mutable reference, there cannot be any shared references to that value.
 If there were multiple shared references and a mutable reference it would be impossible to guarantee correctness as just when a value is retrieved from RAM by a shared reference a write to that value may have ocurred, which in order to make the sequence of operations correct might necessitate another read, but what if it happens again?
 Another read!
 This is not what happens, you just get a program behaving "weird".
 In another case, it would also mean you could not read from a value and save that value in a local variable to do a bunch of operations before writing it somewhere.
 It already sounds very headscratching and like you should only ever do single threaded programs.
 But thankfully, the borrow checker is there to keep things in check for you.
-One recommendation, you should try to minimize the time that a mutable reference to a value will exist.
+One recommendation - try to minimize the time that a mutable reference to a value will exist, or in other words, try to limit the scope of mutable references.

 Multiple Function Definitions Not Allowed